TrevoltIV/Customponents/README.md

 ## A full list of properties (props) can be found below, this is how Customponents determines the specific details of your component.

-## Note: this library is still in development
+## Note: this library is still in development, some components may not work as expected.
+### To install Customponents, currently we do not have an NPM install option, so you will need to copy the directory into your own project.

 ### If you would like to contribute to this repository, DM me on discord (Trevolt#5648)